efethegenius/interactive-comments/README.md

-This is just a simple static one page website for a VR company/business
+This is just a simple static landing page for a VR company/business

 Live project: https://my-loopstudios.netlify.app/